Your Halloween Survival Guide: 5 Tips to Avoid Total Diet DestructionArticle posted in: Nutrition

 More than six in 10 shoppers choose their own favorites when picking out Halloween candy, says the NCA.
 So, try doing the opposite.
 You won’t be tempted to dip into the trick-or-treat bowl if you don’t like what you see.
 If you love anything with sugar, don’t buy candy.
 Give out raisins, sugar-free gum, pencils or small toys.

 3. Have Your Own Sweets

-On Halloween night, there’s no reason you can’t indulge on a South Beach Diet bar or shake!
-Eat a nutritious dinner and then treat yourself to something sweet.
-You might even get fancy in the kitchen on Halloween Eve and make some Flourless Black Bean Brownies > or Mini Cocoa Swirl Cheesecakes >.
+On Halloween night, there’s no reason you can’t eat a nutritious dinner and then treat yourself to something sweet.
+You might even get fancy in the kitchen on Halloween Eve and make some Flourless Black Bean Brownies or Mini Cocoa Swirl Cheesecakes.
 Those options are great for an office potluck, too.
 You can party without feeling guilty!